frctl/fractal/docs/getting-started.md

 npm i @frctl/fractal --save
 ```

 You should then create a `fractal.js` file in the root of your project.
-This is where you will configure your Fractal instance.
+This is where you will add your global project settings.

 At a bare minimum, this file should `require` the Fractal at the top as follows, and tell Fractal where to find your components directory: